Ruta Dragonte

 6.7 km / 4.2 mi

-After 5.9 km (3.7 mi), you’ll reach a Y-junction with a slightly confusing sign that seems to point to Dragonte in both directions.
+After 5.9 km (3.7 miles), you’ll reach a Y junction with a slightly confusing sign that seems to point to Dragonte in both directions.
 Stick to the right and continue uphill.

-Continue for another 1 km, you’ll arrive in Dragonte, the namesake of this route.
-There’s no shop or café here, but at the end of the village on your right, you will find the “Area De Descanso” in an old building.
+Continue for another 1 km, and you’ll arrive in Dragonte, the namesake of this route.
+There’s no shop or café here, but at the end of the village on your right, you’ll find the “Área de Descanso” in an old building used by local hunters and walkers.

 Moral de Valcarce